Is it safe to use toiletries on babies and toddlers?

 Should I only use products specifically for babies on my baby?

 We would advise that you only use products specifically created for babies and children under three on your young child.
 Such products are specially formulated for babies and toddlers under three.
-For example, they use milder cleansers, low levels of fragrance and carefully control the pH to ensure compatibility with babies' skin.
+For example, they use milder cleansers, low levels of fragrance and the pH is carefully controlled to ensure compatibility with babies' skin.

 There is also an enhanced safety assessment legally required for all cosmetic products intended for use on children under three years of age, so you can feel confident that these products are safe to use.